Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- If i WERE an animlathe teacher.
 	- Imaginare events
 		- If I were rich, I would buy a private jey
-		- I would sleep more if i had time.
+		- I would(RIA) sleep more if i had time.
 	- impossible present situations
 		- I would go to the party, if I didn't have to work.
 		- If I could play piano, I would play for you.
-	- If I were: Note that with the verb To Be we use IF + I / HE / SHE / IT + WERE.
-The reason we use WERE instead of WAS is because the sentence is in the Subjunctive mood.
+	- If I were: Note that with the verb To Be we use IF + I / HE / SHE / IT + WERE. **The reason we use WERE instead of WAS is because the sentence is in the Subjunctive mood.**
 		- If I were not in debt, I would quit my job.
 		- If he were taller, he'd be accepted into the team.
-		- She would be still be correcting my grammar if she were still alive.
+		- She would be *still be(seguiria)* correcting my grammar if she were still alive(a'laiv).
-	- COULD can be used instead of WOULD to make the hypothetical present or future more likely.
+	- COULD can be used instead of WOULD*wuOud* to make the hypothetical present or future more likely.
 		- •      If he trained every day, he could represent his country
 		- •      If I had a little more money, I could buy a caR
 			- Si tuviera un poco
 		- •      If I were rich, I would not work.
 		- •      If he were older, he would understand.
 			- SI el fuera mayor
-	- Second Conditional Questions
+	- **Second Conditional Questions**
 		-      What would you do if you were me?
 		-      If you had $1,000, what would you buy?
-		-      If you could live anywhere in the world, where would you want to live?
+		-      If you could(CUUD) live anywhere in the world, where would you want to live?
 		-      Who would you like to meet, if you could meet anyone?
 		-      Would she come if I paid for her flight?
 		-      Would you accept the job if they offered it to you?
 		- What would you do if you won the lottery?
 		-      What would you do if you saw a U.F.O?
-		- Notice that the questions are unreal situations.
-In the examples, it is clear that it is impossible to live anywhere in the world or meet anyone in the world.
+		- Notice(noutis) that the questions are unreal situations.
+In the examples, it is clear that it is impossible to live anywhere in the world or meet anyone in the world/wɝːld-wueld.
-	- Examples:
+	- Examples:	I'd aid
 		- They'd stick up for me-Ellos sacarían la cabeza por mí.
 		- I'd kick it with who i wanted-Me divertiría con quien yo quiera
 		- throw on-ponerse cualquier coas